kebuu/tz-2025-06-19/.junie/guidelines.md

     * the same domain package

 * Do not create documentation for classes nor functions expect if asked
+* When working on a specific task, do not refactor code not related to the task

 ## Refactoring
 * When moving or renaming files, use IDE refactoring tools